 How to Grill Using Two-Zone Cooking

 For a gas grill, same concept, turn on one or two burners for the sear and then move the item being grilled to the cooler side.
-I’ve found that even by changing the dials on the gas grill from high to a medium or even low, the fact that the meat could sit directly over the top may cause flare ups (especially if using sugar based sauces) or a little tougher exterior.
+I’ve found that even by changing the dials on the gas grill from high to a medium or even low, the fact that the meat could sit directly over the flame may cause flare ups (especially if using sugar based sauces) or a little tougher exterior.

 There are a number of ways to practice heat management and this is one of the basics.
 Best part is practice, grab some meat and grill it up!
-And if I can prevent someone else from creating hockey pucks instead of chicken, I consider that a success.

-A collection of our favorite grilled foods.
+A collection of our most popular favorite grilled foods.

 - For some grilling and BBQ recipes check out the recipe index.